itthinx/woocommerce-coupon-shortcodes/readme.txt

 = I have a question, where do I ask? =

-You can leave a comment at the [WooCommerce Coupon Shortcodes plugin page](https://www.itthinx.com/plugins/woocommerce-coupon-shortcodes/).
+You can leave a comment at the [Coupon Shortcodes for WooCommerce plugin page](https://www.itthinx.com/plugins/woocommerce-coupon-shortcodes/).

 == Screenshots ==

-See the plugin page [WooCommerce Coupon Shortcodes](https://www.itthinx.com/plugins/woocommerce-coupon-shortcodes/)
+See the plugin page [Coupon Shortcodes for WooCommerce](https://www.itthinx.com/plugins/woocommerce-coupon-shortcodes/)

 == Changelog ==